 2. Essential for Childhood Brain Development

 According to the World Health Organization, iodine deficiency is the number one cause of preventable mental and intellectual disabilities around the world.
-Pregnant women need more iodine than usual because this mineral is necessary for proper brain development of the unborn child.
-A breastfeeding woman needs even more iodine to ensure she gets enough for herself and her baby.
+Pregnant women require more iodine than usual because this mineral is necessary for proper brain development of the unborn child.
+A breastfeeding woman should get even more iodine to ensure she gets enough for herself and her baby.
 Even in the U.S. and other developed nations, many pregnant women are iodine-deficient, which can lower the child’s IQ and mental aptitude.[1, 2] The most critical phase of brain development is during pregnancy, infancy, and childhood, but iodine supports healthy brain function throughout life.

 3. Supports Mental Wellness Through Life